 - While the ribs are pressure cooking, make the homemade BBQ sauce.

-- When the cooking time is done, allow 5 minutes of natural release pressure (nrp).
+- After the cooking cycle is done, allow 5 minutes of natural release, then release the remaining pressure.

-- Remove the ribs from the pressure cooker and place them on a sheet pan (I line the sheet pan with aluminum foil for easy clean up).
+- Remove the ribs from the pressure cooker and place them on a foil-lined baking sheet.
 Brush the rib rack generously with the BBQ sauce.

 - Place under the broiler for about 5 minutes or until the top is bubbly and a bit charred.